Al Ghaydah

 Al Ghaydah (الغيضة) is the capital city of Al Mahrah Governorate in south-eastern Yemen.
 It is one of the easternmost cities in the country, located near Yemen's border with Oman.

+History

-Civil war (2014-present)
+Civil war

-Al Ghaydah has been relatively unscathed during the Yemen civil war, and as a result has become a destination for many internally displaced people fleeing the fighting.
+Al Ghaydah has been relatively unscathed during the Yemeni Civil War, and as a result has become a destination for many internally displaced persons fleeing the fighting.

 As part of its involvement in the civil war, Saudi Arabia has stationed its 123rd Infantry Brigade security unit in Al-Ghaydah.
-In 2017, the Saudi-Emirati coalition seized Al Ghaydah's airport, but handed it back to civil authorities in 2018 following protests.
+In 2017, the Saudi-Emirati coalition seized Al Ghaydah Airport, but handed it back to civil authorities in 2018 following protests.
 Saudi Arabia's stated reason for stationing troops at the airport was to combat smuggling.
 As of 2018, the coalition controlled much of the territory in Al Mahrah Governorate.

 According to Human Rights Watch, Saudi forces administer an informal detention center in Al Ghaydah's airport, where they have tortured prisoners they suspect of supporting Saudi Arabia's opponents in Yemen.